evanmiller/hecate/README.md

 <tr><td>x</td><td>toggle hex</td><td>n</td><td>next match</td><td>?</td><td>help screen</td></tr>
 </table>

 What are you waiting for?
-Hecate gives you the tools to pick apart any file on your computer.
-But I'll give her the last word...
+Don't you want to edit any file on your computer?
+What could possibly go wrong?

 > Your vessels and your spells provide,
 > Your charms and everything beside.